Skip to main content

 Default group

-Users can be created manually, or automatically upon first login attempt to the Dataedo Portal - explained in this article.
-Default group setting specifies if the group should be assigned to all new users.
+Users can be created manually or automatically upon the first login attempt to the Dataedo Portal - explained in this article.
+The default group setting specifies if the group should be assigned to all new users.

 During user creation, the user is automatically assigned to all default groups.